 Investors who are “accredited” can also invest in high growth companies without the need for a public listing or a prospectus.
-These investors are often high net-worth individuals, but may also be individuals who satisfy other criteria necessary to qualify them as “accredited investors”, as described in a previous article that I had written on this category of investors.
-The remainder of this article will discuss fundraising through investors in this investor category.
+These investors are often high net-worth individuals, but may also be individuals who satisfy other criteria necessary to qualify them as “accredited investors”. .

-Accredited investors can be accessed via Exempt Market Dealers (EMDs) or Investment dealers (IDs).
-A list of EMDs is found here and a list of regulated ID’s is found here.
-As an investor seeking access to companies that are looking for capital, it is advisable to make sure that the EMD or ID is properly registered as such and/or properly regulated by a governing body such as the Investment Industry Regulatory Organization of Canada (IIROC).
+Accredited investors can be accessed via Exempt Market Dealers (EMDs) or Investment Dealers (IDs).
+As an investor seeking access to companies that are looking for capital, it is advisable to make sure that the EMD or ID is properly registered as such and/or properly regulated by a governing body such as the Investment Industry Regulatory Organization of Canada (IIROC.
 Of course, it’s always better to seek a warm introduction (so contact your current investors and advisors to see if there is a warm or trusted referral that can be made into this group of investment professionals).
 A careful EMD/ID will usually spend some time performing due diligence on a company seeking capital in order to determine if that company is suitable for their portfolio of potential investors.
-Factors such as a strong management team and good software product are among a long list of qualities that may considered before an EMD/ID will represent a company.
+Factors such as a strong management team and good software product are among a long list of qualities that may be considered before an EMD/ID will represent a company.
 If an EMD/ID is willing to represent a company, it is not without cost – there will be a commission payable usually in both cash and company shares, there is typically a monthly fee plus expenses for acting as an agent for the company.
 I will discuss structuring this agency agreement in a future article.